praneeth9541/coverdrive-analysis/README.md

 - **Heuristic-Based Phase Detection:** The shot is segmented into phases (Stance, Stride, Downswing, etc.) using a heuristic model based on joint velocities.
 This is not a machine-learning model and may misclassify phases if a player's movements are unconventional or not clearly distinct.
 - **Rule-Based Skill Grading:** The final skill grade (Beginner / Intermediate / Advanced) is determined by a simple set of thresholds based on an average of the metric scores.
 It is not a learned model trained on a large dataset of cricketers.
-- **Video Codec Dependency:** The ability to generate a playable annotated video depends on the video codecs (specifically H.264/AVC) being available to the OpenCV library on the system where the code is run.
+- **Video Codec Dependency:** Due to some unsupported video codec dependencies on streamlit cloud, this code is unable to display the processed video in the app, but users can download the processed video

 ## Scoring Heuristics